kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ## Updating a Deployment

 {{< note >}}
-A Deployment's rollout is triggered if and only if the Deployment's pod template (that is, `.spec.template`) is changed, for example if the labels or container images of the template are updated.
+A Deployment's rollout is triggered if and only if the Deployment's Pod template (that is, `.spec.template`) is changed, for example if the labels or container images of the template are updated.
 Other updates, such as scaling the Deployment, do not trigger a rollout.
 {{< /note >}}

-Follow the steps given below to update your deployment:
+Follow the steps given below to update your Deployment:

 1. Let's update the nginx Pods to use the `nginx:1.9.1` image instead of the `nginx:1.7.9` image.